nikkas27/FetchRewards/README.md

 Step 2: Check to see if the Pip is already installed.
 If not, first install pip for library installation.

-Step 3: Pip install the libraries: csv and flask for reading and writing to a csv file and managing web based application framework respectively. pip install flask </br>
+Step 3: Pip install the libraries: csv and flask for reading and writing to a csv file and managing web based application framework respectively.</br>
+pip install flask </br>
 pip install wtforms </br>